 Many siblings like to joke at each other's expense, which is natural - as long as they have a sense of humor - and funny.
 But this rivalry can be hurtful and result in siblings being unable to support each other, or have a relationship.
 It can result in siblings not speaking, not being there for each other and - ultimately - can negatively impact the siblings' relationship and bond.

-This article from the New York Times gives various suggestions for stopping sibling rivalry and removing the tension it creates within the relationship.
+This article from the Wall Street Journal gives various suggestions for stopping sibling rivalry and removing the tension it creates within the relationship.

 - Think about your sibling as an ordinary friend, not as a relative.
 What do you like about him or her?
 What fun experiences have you shared?
 Why do you think the relationship should be improved?